hibbitts-design/.github/profile/README.md

 🛟 **Online Course Designs:**

-With the aim to help teams and individual educators create better online experiences for their students, I am sharing my most recent highly successful offering of SFU CMPT-363 User Interface Design ([Canvas LMS site](https://canvas.sfu.ca/courses/69678) | [Standalone site](https://paulhibbitts.github.io/cmpt-363)), which was re-designed as an online and more scalable variation of the traditional 3rd-year face-to-face course
+With the aim to help teams and individual educators create better online experiences for their students, my most recent highly successful offering of SFU CMPT-363 User Interface Design [Canvas LMS site](https://canvas.sfu.ca/courses/69678) and [Standalone site](https://paulhibbitts.github.io/cmpt-363) will remain public, which was re-designed as an online and more scalable variation of the traditional 3rd-year face-to-face course.

 💰 **Open Source Contributions:**